Accreditation Statement and Credit Designation

 Educational Objectives

-After attending this event, participants should be able to:
+After participating in this educational event, learners should be able to:

 • Address individual needs in compliance with their Continuous Professional Development (CPD) plan.